Math 918, Spring 2026: F-Singularities

 Kernel in the regular case: A map $F_*^et\cdot \varphi\in F_*^e(I^{[p^e]}:I)\cdot \hom_S(F_*^eS,S)$ is in the kernel if it descends to the zero map, which happens exactly when $(F_*^et\cdot \varphi)(F_*^eS) = \varphi(F_*^e(tS))\subset I$.
 Now use the Proposition again, further writing $\varphi = F_*^es\cdot \Phi$, so that $\Phi(F_*^e(stS))\subset I$ and so $stS \subset I^{[p^e]}$.
 Thus $st\in I^{[p^e]}$, and we've shown that $F_*^et\cdot \varphi = F_*^e(st)\cdot \Phi$ is in $F_*^e(I^{[p^e]})\cdot \hom_S(F_*^eS,S)$ as desired. ■

 Theorem: Let $S$ be an $F$-finite ring, $I$ an ideal, and $R=S/I$.
 Let $\mf q\in \bb V(I)\subset\Spec(S) $ be a prime ideal of $S$ that corresponds to a prime ideal in $R$.
-Then $R$ is Frobenius split in a neighborhood of $\mf q$ if and only if (for any fixed $e$) \[(I^{[p^e]}:I)\not\subseteq \mf q^{[p^e]}.\]
+Then $R_{\mf q}$ is $F$-split if and only if (for any fixed $e$) \[(I^{[p^e]}:I)\not\subseteq \mf q^{[p^e]}.\]

 Proof is promised for February 3rd!